Chess

 a.

-Play at least three games of chess with other Scouts and/or your merit badge counselor.
+Play at least three games of chess with other Scouts and/or your counselor.
 Replay the games from your score sheets and discuss with your counselor how you might have played each game differently.

 b.

-Play in a scholastic (youth) chess tournament and use your score sheets from that tournament to replay your games with your merit badge counselor.
+Play in a scholastic (youth) chess tournament and use your score sheets from that tournament to replay your games with your counselor.
 Discuss with your counselor how you might have played each game differently.

 c.